windsonsea/k8s/content/en/docs/concepts/configuration/liveness-readiness-startup-probes.md

 running, but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.

-If a container fails its liveness probe repeatedly, the kubelet restarts the container.
+If a container fails its liveness probe more times than the configured tolerance, the kubelet restarts that container.
 Liveness probes do not wait for readiness probes to succeed.
 If you want to wait before executing a liveness probe, you can either define `initialDelaySeconds` or use a [startup probe](#startup-probe).